BLOTTER: Police reports for Dec. 3

 Niagara Falls

+• THEFT: Officers are looking into a vehicle break-in in the 3300 block of Church Avenue.
+A female victim told police that sometime between 9:30 p.m.
+Wednesday and 7 a.m.
+Thursday, someone broke into her Chrysler 300 by unknown means.
+The victim said a pair of earrings and some children's clothing and toys were taken form the vehicle.

-ARREST: A Falls man was arrested after a shoplifting incident at a store in the 1500 block of Military Road at 4:50 p.m.
+• ARREST: A Falls man was arrested after an incident in the 8600 block of Buffalo Avenue at 10:17 p.m.
 Thursday.
-Stephen Ray Broadway, 36, 1807 Pierce Ave., was charged with petit larceny.
-He is accused of taking more than $222 worth of food items without paying.

-THEFT: Officers are looking into a shoplifting incident at a store in the 1500 block of Military Road.
-A manager told police that two female suspects entered the store at 5 p.m.
-Wednesday and took more than $1,5000 worth of beauty products without paying for the items.
-The entire incident was captured on video by store security cameras.

-ROBBERY: Police are investigating a robbery in the 1500 block of Pine Avenue.
-Officers said they responded to a panic alarm at a store at 2:20 a.m.
-Thursday and when they arrived an employee told them a male suspect had threatened her and demanded money.
-The victim said the suspect had his hand in his pocket, as if he had a gun, and told her he was armed.
-The suspect came behind the front counter of the store and opened a cash register, placing the drawer on top of a pizza he had previously ordered.
-The suspect then ran from the store with the cash drawer and the pizza.
+Jeremy B. Harvey, 35, 239 77th St., was charged with disorderly conduct.

+• ARREST: A Falls man was arrested after threatening to harm officers and their families during an incident in the 2800 block of McKoon Avenue at 12:18 a.m.
+Friday.
+Stafford Gordon Jr., 52, 9815 Niagara Falls Blvd., Apt.
+20, was charged with disorderly conduct.

 Commented